fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <span style="color: green"><b>Jibril</b></span> (Gabriel) or the Ruh is venerated as one of the primary archangels and as the Angel of Revelation in Islam.
 Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse; he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.
 Jibrīl is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").
 Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).

-Daniel saw Gabriel
+Daniel saw Gabriel.

-Ezekiel saw Gabriel
+Ezekiel saw Gabriel.

 Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.

 Jibril came to Maryam and told the good news that she will give birth to a child Isa.

-Jibril had special relation with the prophet Muhammed ( ﷺ   ).
+Jibril had special relation with the prophet Muhammad (ﷺ   ).
 In most cases he used to come to the prophet in a human form and give a Revelation or explain religious and worldly matters.
 Documented occasions when Jibril communicated with the prophet Muhammad:
 1. There is an authentic hadith that when the prophet Muhammad was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
 2. Close to the prophecy times, the prophet Muhammad starts to see a man in a dream who later turns out to be Jibril.
 3. In the cave of the mount Hira, Jibril comes to the prophet Muhammad and says "Iqra!" ("Recite!").
 After the prophet says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran. the prophet Muhammad was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.